Getting help in an emergency

 We will also try to contact the people you nominated.
-If they are unable to help or you have not specified a nominated 'cover' person, we will arrange cover for up to 72 hours free of charge.
-During this time, further plans can be made for what happens next.
+If they are unable to help or you have not specified a nominated 'cover' person, we can help you arrange cover.

 There is no cost to you for registering with the service.
-Emergency care provided under this scheme is free of charge up to 72 hours.
-After this period, the council's Adult Social Care Contributions Policy (pdf, 170 KB) will apply.
+Any emergency care provided may be chargeable in line with the Council's Adult Social Care Contributions Policy (pdf, 170 KB).

 To join the Carer's Emergency Card Scheme, we need to understand your situation a little better.
 We will have a conversation with you to find out what support you currently provide and how your caring role affects you.
 We will do this over the phone or face-to-face.
 If you decide to register for the scheme, we will discuss your emergency arrangements and help you to develop a plan.

 In order to develop an emergency plan, you will need:

 - The name, address and any other contact details of the person you look after

 - Who you and the person you look after would like to be contacted in an emergency (this might include friends, family or professionals)

 - Details of any medication the person you look after is taking